 You may have a well-thought-out plan for your gold IRA, including your initial and recurring investments and investment timeline.
 But what you might not yet have thought about is how to liquidate your IRA when the time comes.
 While there is plenty of information about opening and funding an IRA, what is much less discussed is the best way to liquidate your retirement savings.

 Let’s go over some liquidation basics, including when to liquidate your retirement account, how you can liquidate your gold IRA and the tax implications of doing so.

 What is Liquidation?

-Liquidation is when you sell your positions within your investment portfolio, turning them into cash.
-Your positions may be precious metals, stocks, bonds, etc. Unlike conventional portfolio accounts, liquidation within a qualified retirement account like a gold IRA isn’t a taxable event until you take a distribution of the cash.
+Liquidation is when you sell the assets within your investment portfolio, turning them into cash.
+Unlike conventional portfolio accounts, liquidation within a qualified retirement account like a gold IRA isn’t a taxable event until you take a distribution of the cash.
 When you liquidate a gold IRA, the money you receive still remains within your retirement account and is not personally withdrawn to you.